 Finding a Way to Pay

 Figuring out how to pay for college can feel like an upper division course in and of itself.
-After figuring out the Free Application for Federal Student Aid, applying for scholarships and grants, and trying to qualify for federal student loans, some students might still fall short.
+After completing the Free Application for Federal Student Aid (FAFSA), you may find that you are eligible for grants, scholarships, and subsidized or unsubsidized student loans.
+However, you may still fall short of all the funding you need.

 SoFi Private Student Loans